fwullschleger/mac-playbook/README.md

 > - **Added:** [setup.sh](setup.sh) with my ansible-playbook command and flags
 > - **Added:** own [dotfiles](https://github.com/fwullschleger/dotfiles)-task.
 Removed the dotfiles-role from Jeff.
 > - **Modified:** [osx](tasks/osx.yml) task which downloads my [.osx](https://github.com/fwullschleger/dotfiles/blob/main/.osx) from my [dotfiles](https://github.com/fwullschleger/dotfiles) and run it as sudo for the current `ansible_user`.

+# Mac Setup Ansible Playbook

+This playbook installs and configures most of the software I use on my Mac for web and software development.
+Some things in macOS are slightly difficult to automate, so I still have a few manual installation steps.

 ## Installation